 What are Glycerin Suppositories

-Glycerin suppositories are common over-the-counter products used to relieve constipation, a very common problem that afflicts people of all ages.
+Glycerin suppositories (or G.S.) are common over-the-counter products used to relieve constipation, a very common problem that afflicts people of all ages.
 These suppositories are laxatives, which help make bowel movements easier for babies, adults, and elderly individuals.
 People who experience constipation have a decrease in the frequency of their bowel movements accompanied by difficulty or pain during defecation.
 The frequency of bowel movements differs in every person but people who feel constipated often complain that they have not eliminated solid waste for at least three successive days.
-Individuals who are looking for a safe and effective way to relieve their symptoms often want to know how to use glycerin suppositories and ask what the side effect of glycerin suppositories are, if any.
+Individuals who are looking for a safe and effective way to relieve their symptoms often want to know how to use those suppositories and ask what the side effect are, if any.

 Constipation can affect anyone at any time in his or her life.
 It may be a temporary problem for most people or a chronic condition in others.
 Women and older people are most commonly affected.
 The symptom is often not associated with a serious condition but it may affect some people more often than others.
 The condition may pose a serious concern for other people, especially in those who have heart disease.